paulmunyao/ATM-Program-Challenge/images/README.md

 If you wish to do so Kindly
 clone the github repo to your terminal and afterwards submit a pull request.

+## clone the repo

+Run `git clone https://github.com/paulmunyao/ATM-Program-Challenge.git` in your terminal

 ## Authors

 Paul Munyao Mutiso